Contact Lens Care

 A warm compress will make the oil produced by the glands around the eye’s breakdown.
 It is advisable to place the warm compress over closed eyelids and leave it for approximately 10 minutes.
 You should consult your eye care practitioner regarding how many times a day you should do this.

-You can make a warm compress by soaking a clean flannel with warm water.
-Make sure you wash your hands thoroughly before doing this.
+You can make a warm compress by filling a ‘hot-water-bottle’ with warm, not scalding, water.

 Alternatively, you can buy a compress such as our Thera-Pearl Eye Mask.
 This compress can be heated up in the microwave for 15 seconds to treat blepharitis.
 The small pearls in the mask can retain heat for long periods and soothe the eyes.